 There are situations in which you need the whole text to be readable.
 In such cases, you'd want the text widget to break or wrap the line into multiple lines.
 A softWrap property set to true will break text and start from a new line.
 Consider this example:

-The 'softWrap' property can be very useful when dealing with lengthy paragraphs or sentences.
-Together with the Flutter row wrap, you can aptly manage texts within your widgets without facing overflow issues.
+The 'softWrap' property can be beneficial when dealing with lengthy paragraphs or sentences.
+With the Flutter row wrap, you can aptly manage texts within your widgets without overflow issues.

 Flutter developers often need to customize the text to fit in with the aesthetics of an application.
 For instance, you may need to fit the text widget inside a specific width and control the font size to make your text look appealing.
 Here's an example: